 In the current NSAC procedure, the number of registered UE in an S-NSSAI is updated independently from other S-NSSAIs during the registration procedure.
 In other words, the granularity level at registration is S-NSSAI.
 However, it is not the case in the de-registration procedure.
 The numbers are only updated when the UE exits from all network slices, i.e. de-registered.
 Since a UE may access multiple slices, e.g. eight, the UE would still be counted against quota usage of ALL S-NSSAIs even the UE is not using some or most of slices (“idly occupied” by the UE).
 This may lead to the quota reached fast which does not reflect the real usage of a slice.
 Other legitimate UEs will suffer from DoS – “dog in the mager”.
 It is notable that an attacker can use legitimate UEs to launch such attacks.

-Assuming NSSAA is executed before NSAC, then if NSSAA is successful but quota has been reached, UE will be rejected.
-The UE has to send registration request later and go through the same NSSAA procedure again.
-This is a significant waste of resource (has to serve fewer UEs given the same resource) when NSSAA is required, since NSSAA requires multiple rounds of message exchanges with the home PLMN.

-The Early Admission Control (EAC) mode has been introduced where the admission control can be inactive if the number of UE bellows a preconfigured threashold.
+The Early Admission Control (EAC) mode has been introduced where the admission control can be inactive if the number of UE bellows a pre-configured threshold.
 This may pose a security risk that exceeds the slice quota when a sudden increase in the slice registration requests, maliciously or accidentally.

 5.2.2 Security threats

-TBD

 5.2.3 Potential security requirements

-TBD
+*************** Start of the 2nd Change ****************

+7 Conclusions

+Editor’s Note: This clause contains the agreed conclusions that will form the basis for any normative work.

+7.X Conclusions for KI#2

+Key issue #2 does not need any normative work.

+The issue related to slice usage will not be studied in Rel 17.

+It is up to operators to set a proper threshold to activate EAC mode, which can avoid the risk of bursting in the number of UEs attempting to register under EAC mode inactive.
+The threshold setting is a matter of operator deployment.
+So in SA3 we may not need to specify anything.

 *** END OF CHANGES ***